bckohan/django-routines/doc/source/index.rst

 common management pathways into easily discoverable and executable aggregations of subroutines.
 This is usually done in supporting shell scripts or just files and in most cases that is appropriate.
-If your goal is to keep your Django deployment as tight and self contained as possible and the deployment is not generally very complex, using django-routines can make a lot of sense.
+If your goal is to keep your Django deployment as tight and self contained as possible and the deployment is not generally very complex, using :pypi:`django-routines` can make a lot of sense.
 It can eliminate extra dependencies on a shell scripting environment or just files and can keep this logic packaged with your installable wheel.

 Django routines also encourages stronger command logic encapsulation.
 It allows complex workflows to be broken down into smaller, more manageable commands that can be attached and invoked together